Tuesday, October 9, 2012

 Being Patience

-Within a year in Bangalore, I have learned more one thing, that is to be patient – an ability to wait, most presumably.
+Within a year of living in Bangalore, I have learned one thing above all else: patience—an ability to wait, most presumably.
 I have learned that life is not all about me.
-I have learned to look inwards, not outwards.
+I have learned to look inward, not outward.
 I have learned to be patient with impatient people.
-I have grown up, horizontally and diametrically, probably!
+I have grown up—horizontally and diametrically, probably.
+The horizontal part is undeniable.
+The diametrical part, I leave to your judgment.

-I have a few friends who are impatient, and are arrogant, insensitive, and impulsive which even affect relationships altogether.
-Maybe, on the other hand, I am not getting any younger, I tend to resist everything; get angry slower or often never at all, have the patience to wait, be patient to oppose points, and etc. Previously, I was a patient of patience.
-I was in emotional upheavals trying to change others before I changed myself.
+I have a few friends who are impatient, arrogant, insensitive, and impulsive—traits that even affect their relationships altogether.
+Maybe it's also that I am not getting any younger.
+I tend to resist everything now.
+I get angry slower—or often never at all.
+I have the patience to wait.
+I am patient before opposing points of view.
+Previously, I was a patient of patience.
+I was in emotional upheavals, trying to change others before I changed myself.
 Now I have submitted under patience.
-Everything changes me, bringing me in order to a circle of the best humanity!
-I feel I am following one of the principles practices of the Buddha.
+Everything changes me, bringing me into the circle of the best humanity.
+I feel I am following one of the principles of the Buddha.
 To have patience is to have respect.
-I am viewed positively by many friends recently.
+And lately, I am viewed positively by many friends.
+Either that, or they are just too tired to argue with me.

-I feel the patience can be controlled by letting go of any troubles/impatience completely, absolutely, totally; with no feeling but moving forth.
+I feel patience can be controlled by letting go of troubles and impatience completely, absolutely, totally—with no lingering feeling, just moving forth.
 If there isn't anything to resolve, just let it go.
-It’s possible, and it's the only healthy thing to do.
-Accepting the twist and turns in life gracefully keeps my dreams realistic.
-Life is not always a race but the journey to be watched every step of the way.
-Patience works in terms of anger, nervousness, tension, or anxiety.
+It's possible, and it's the only healthy thing to do.
+Accepting the twists and turns of life gracefully keeps my dreams realistic.
+Life is not always a race but a journey to be watched every step of the way.
+Patience works wonders with anger, nervousness, tension, and anxiety—though it does nothing for traffic jams.
+I'm still working on that.

-I have changed my attitude and the way I looked at life.
-I have always tried to have a positive outlook on life.
-Being always positive is very imperative as possessing a sense of patience.
+I have changed my attitude and the way I look at life.
+I have always tried to have a positive outlook.
+Being positive is very imperative, as is possessing a sense of patience.

-Once I was like a horrid river, rushing through hills or plans hurriedly, not hinting to any speaker.
+Once I was like a horrid river, rushing through hills and plains hurriedly, not listening to anyone.
 I was on my own way.
-My students checked my patience so many times and the result was they got black and blue.
-I vividly remember picking up a log and raining on their backs.
-I regret now and feel sorry for losing such behaviors and being so crude and wild.
-Wilder than the hot dogs.
-Sorry and sorry seems to be the cruelest word now.
+My students tested my patience so many times, and the result was that they got black and blue.
+I vividly remember picking up a log and raining it on their backs.
+I regret that now.
+I feel sorry for losing such control, for being so crude and wild—wilder than hot dogs.
+"Sorry" seems to be the cruelest word now, because it can never undo what was done.

 My child has also tested my real patience.
-My anger changed into passive observer and did what he liked to do let it go.
-I have developed an ability to tolerate and persevere when things got tough within us.
+But my anger changed into passive observation.
+I let him do what he liked and let it go.
+I have developed an ability to tolerate and persevere when things get tough between us.
 I have become a little anxious about how to keep calm.
 And I kept.
-Thank you my dear son for teaching me forbearance and serenity in life.
+Thank you, my dear son, for teaching me forbearance and serenity—and for not breaking anything too expensive.

-My wife has also trimmed me down to a better person; a sort of passionate person is who I have become.
+My wife has also trimmed me down to a better person.
+A sort of passionate person is what I have become.
 Otherwise, I used to rant and rave and nag more than many women would have done.
 Now I am a cool lover of everything.
+Even cold coffee.
+Especially cold coffee.

 I can now tolerate many things.
-I have learned these through many means; patience in anger, patience in sadness, happiness, loneliness, and through every person in the walk of my life.
-This patience has helped me to endure any tribulation, no matter how long-lasting or difficult.
-On the other hand, it reduces my stress levels and improves my health and wealth, I feel so, and being able to have patience makes me happier.
+I have learned patience through many means: patience in anger, patience in sadness, happiness, loneliness, and through every person who has walked through my life.
+This patience has helped me endure any tribulation, no matter how long-lasting or difficult.
+On the other hand, it reduces my stress levels and improves my health and wealth—I feel so, anyway.
+My bank account may disagree, but my blood pressure thanks me.
+Being able to have patience makes me happier.
 Thinking about the positive effects of patience kills impatience.
+Or at least puts it in a headlock.

 So, patience is persistence.
-It takes time and it takes effort.
-We are so accustomed to anger that we find the natural state of patience to be quite strange.
-However, impatience is outside value that we have but patience is an intrinsic value we have in all of us.
+It takes time, and it takes effort.
+We are so accustomed to anger that we find the natural state of patience quite strange.
+However, impatience is an outside value we have adopted, but patience is an intrinsic value within all of us.
 We can change.
+Slowly.
+Very slowly.
+Patiently.

 The Truth Is